Valkorz/EmguCV-OD/README.txt

-To use the training files already included, Select the ObjectDetection\ObjectDetection\Databases folder when clicking the "Database folder" button.
+To use this software, you must install the pre-trained database and select it using the "Database folder" button.
-When selecting an image with the default training files, make sure it is the image of a person, as they have been trained to detect human features.
 Database is available at: https://github.com/kipr/opencv/tree/master/data/haarcascades